Fiat Money Example: The Dollar Shines as a Prime Illustration

 As of 2023, it is estimated that the USD accounts for over 59% of allocated foreign exchange reserves globally, far surpassing other significant currencies.
 This dominance has been a decades-long phenomenon, with the USD’s share of global reserves fluctuating but consistently remaining the most favoured currency for reserves.
 This status as the primary reserve currency provides the USD with a network effect, where its widespread use and acceptance further reinforce its dominance.

 The USD’s reserve currency status also grants the United States what is often called “seigniorage.”
-This refers to the economic benefit a country gains from the difference between the cost of producing its currency and the revenue gained from its circulation.
+This refers to a country’s economic benefit from the difference between the cost of producing its currency and the revenue gained from its circulation.
 This benefit is significant in the case of the USD due to its widespread use and acceptance in international transactions.

 Stability and Confidence: Key Factors in the USD’s Success